Carbamazepine (oral) for preventing seizures

-- If your child is sick less than 30 minutes after taking a dose of carbamazepine, give the same dose again.
+- If your child is sick less than 30 minutes after having a dose of Carbamazepine, give them the same dose again.

-- If your child is sick more than 30 minutes after taking a dose of carbamazepine, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Carbamazepine, do not give them another dose.
 Wait until the next normal dose.